CLINICS

 Routes will be hung with top ropes and participants will mock lead on those ropes after ground school where they learn proper rope and clipping techniques.
 At climber and instructor discretion, participants may elect to lead 'for real.'
 Depending on route location and instructor discretion, participants may be able to take practice whips.
 Participants should be lead belay certified if possible.
 Otherwise that will be covered in the class as well.

-We are excited to add the legendary Torrent Falls to our crag list!
-If you’ve been to ACF before and are getting bored with Bruise Brothers, check out this private access crag tht has been graciously opened to ACF.
-You will need to arrange own transit and there will not be mobility assistance, however the trail to the main cragis mild.
-Additional waiver needed.
+If you’ve been to ACF before and are getting bored with Bruise Brothers, check out these other crags that are for exclusive ACF use.
+You will need to arrange own transit and there will not be mobility assistance, however the trail to the main crag is mild.

 Nerd out on cracks and gear.
 You'll learn about different types of trad gear and how to use them, what makes a good placement, and the basics of trad anchors.
 Participants can mock lead routes and have their placements evaluated by instructors.
 Expect the routes to be about 5.8.